 I don’t eat a gluten-free diet but I do believe in minimising the amount of wheat that you eat on a daily basis.
-So today I’ve a new recipe for you to try out, Gluten Free Chocolate Cherry Cake:
+So today I have a new recipe for you to try out, Gluten Free Chocolate Cherry Cake:

 Rice flour is far more absorbent than regular (wheat) flour so you do need every single bit of the syrup from the tin of cherries to stop the cake from being dry.
 Please assume for all the ingredients that I’ve used gluten-free products (saves me typing it so often!).